zouhour13/zouhour13/README.md

 ## 🌟 Projects
 Here are a few of the projects I've worked on:

+**📊 MLflow MLOps Project (Work in Progress)**

+An end-to-end MLOps project focused on experiment tracking and model lifecycle management using MLflow.
+The project demonstrates the integration of Docker, AWS, and GitHub Actions to enable automated CI/CD pipelines and cloud deployment.

+Experiment tracking, parameter logging, and metric visualization with MLflow

+Integration with DagsHub for remote experiment tracking

+Containerization using Docker

+Deployment on AWS EC2

+Automated CI/CD workflows with GitHub Actions

+🚧 Currently under active development

 **💻 Final Year Project (PFE) – Automatic Defect Detection for Automotive Components**
 This project focused on developing an **automatic defect detection system** for automotive components using **Computer Vision and AI**.
 Conducted in an industrial environment at **Valeo Enfidha**, the project followed the **CRISP-DM methodology** and applied advanced deep learning techniques using **YOLOv8-seg**.
 - Two models were trained on annotated datasets via **Roboflow**: one for buttons, one for pictograms.